SvnGms/display-brightness-bot/Readme.md

   "characteristic_line": [[0,1],[60, 1],[120, 1],[360, 10],[420, 13],[480, 16],[600, 85],[720, 100], [840, 100],[1020, 15],[1440, 5]]
 }
 ```
+(currently linear interpolation is used, the characteristic curved is being sampled for each minute of a day - that should be more than enough in precision)

 edit the ```characteristic_line``` list of x,y datapoints to enable a different characteristic curve.
 Syntax of the datapoints: ```[<minute of day>,<display_brightness_percentage>]```